 The science of sleep

-Even though you are asleep, sleep is known to be a highly active process where the day’s events are processed and energy is restored.
+Sleep is known to be a highly active process where the day’s events are processed and energy is restored.
 While getting enough sleep is important, the stages of sleep are equally important.
 Sleep follows a set pattern, alternating between REM (rapid eye movement) and NREM (non-rapid eye movement) sleep.

 75% of your sleep occurs in NREM while the other 25% occurs in REM.
 You enter NREM as you fall asleep which occurs in four stages: